 Without a doubt, leaders are experiencing burnout from stress and anxiety.
 When anxiety hits, your sympathetic nervous system, or your fight or flight mode, kicks in.
 Remaining in this constant state of fight or flight is proven to cause both physical and emotional repercussions on the body.
 In contrast, when the parasympathetic nervous system is engaged, your body can recharge and re-energize in the way it needs to thrive.
 But, how do you switch this “calm” nervous system into gear?

 - Creating daily habits that help lower anxiety, such as breathing techniques, regular workouts, and a diet high in nutrients and low in sugar.

 - Practice boundaries, time blocking, and delegation, so not everything “rests on your shoulders.”

 - Set quiet hours where you turn your phone on airplane mode, meditate, or practice breathing techniques.

 Learn More About Fighting Leadership Burnout

-It’s important that leaders take work burnout seriously.
+It’s important that leaders know how to deal with burnout for their sake and their team’s.
 It affects the health and wellness of CEOs and executives who also serve as models for the company’s work-life standards.
 Furthermore, burnout is contagious.
 Leadership that values busyness over mission fulfillment will find lower rates of productiveness, engagement, and employee satisfaction.